bigchaindb/bigchaindb-hyperledger/README.md

-# bigchaindb-hyperledger
+# BigchainDB-Hyperledger Fabric Integration

-### Integration of BigchainDB and Hyperledger.

-*This project is the outcome of a remote Hackathon happening on the 16-17 of August 2018.*
+This project is the outcome of a mini-hackathon in which the BigchainDB and TheLedger teams participated on the 16-17 of August 2018.

-### Design
+## Design

  [High Level Design specs](./specs/design.md)

-### Implementation
+## Directory Structure

 The directory structure of this project is as below :

 ```
 .